Rate-Distortion Theory in Coding for Machines and its Application: Introduction

 \IEEEPARstart{I}{n} machine analysis, an automated system processes an input to provide some semantically meaningful information.
 Common examples include object detection in images, action recognition in video, and speech-to-text conversion in audio.
 Recent advancements in deep neural networks (DNNs) have resulted in a rapid increase in the accuracy and reliability of automated machine analysis.
-As a result, DNN models (often known simply as deep models) have become ubiquitous in many tasks such as object detection\cite{Redmon2018_yolov3,ren2015faster,Liu_2021_ICCV} and segmentation \cite{he2017mask, Liu_2021_ICCV,kirillov2023segment}, machine translation\cite{bert,gpt3}, and speech-recognition \cite{whisper,wave2vec_u}.
-Unfortunately, alongside their tremendous improvements, DNN based models have very high computational cost both in terms of memory and floating point operations~\cite{growth}.
+As a result, DNN models (often known simply as deep models) have become ubiquitous in many tasks such as object detection~\cite{Redmon2018_yolov3,ren2015faster,Liu_2021_ICCV} and segmentation~\cite{Liu_2021_ICCV,he2017mask,kirillov2023segment}, machine translation~\cite{bert,gpt3}, and speech-recognition~\cite{whisper,wave2vec_u}.
+Unfortunately, alongside their tremendous improvements, deep models have very high computational costs both in terms of memory and floating point operations~\cite{growth}.
 The resulting complexity, coupled with the growing diversity of deep models, is a significant limiting factor in the deployment of such models, especially to devices such as smart speakers or wearable devices with limited computing resources.

-Beyond the simple improvement of edge-device hardware capabilities, several different approach are used to deploy resource-intensive deep models to end users.
+Beyond the simple improvement of edge-device hardware capabilities, several different approaches are used to deploy resource-intensive deep models to end-users.
 One approach, known as edgification, is to directly reduce the complexity of the DNN models in the design process.
 This reduction can be the result of changes to the model architecture~\cite{Howard_2019_ICCV}, the use of lower numerical precision~\cite{dos2019impact}, or via the simplification of existing models to match the computational capabilities of edge devices~\cite{gou2021knowledge}.
-Although these methods and more, hold great promise, they are not always adequate, and are in limited use today.
-In practice, the most common approach today~\cite{Shlezinger_Bajic_IOTM_2022} is simply to avoid deployment of computationally demanding models on edge devices altogether.
-Instead, the majority of the computation is offloaded to remote servers with tremendous computational capacity ("the cloud"), which often utilize graphics processing units (GPU) or tensor processing units (TPU).
+Although these methods and more hold great promise, they are not always adequate, and are in limited use today.
+In practice, the most common approach to date~\cite{Shlezinger_Bajic_IOTM_2022} is simply to avoid deployment of computationally demanding models on edge devices altogether.
+Instead, the majority of the computation is offloaded to remote servers with tremendous computational capacity ("cloud"), which often utilise graphics processing units (GPU) or tensor processing units (TPU).